-If you are coming from Singapore and don’t want to fly anywhere then Tioman Island.
+If you are coming from Singapore then Tioman Island.
 Otherwise, Perhentian and Redang win because they are much closer to airports and the ferry times are shorter.

 It’s also overly complicated to get to Tioman Island on the ferry because times vary daily and they don’t run as often as the other islands (but during the monsoon, they are more regular than the other islands).
 You can read my full guide to getting to Tioman Island here.

 If you are after an easy holiday experience, Redang Island wins by far.
 It felt like there was no way to completely avoid hassle at Tioman Island thanks to an overly complicated ferry process and getting around the island once there is frustrating.
-Staying at the Laguna Redang in particular is a very polished experienced.
+Staying at the Laguna Redang, in particular, is a very polished experience.

 Perhentian Islands are relatively easy especially once you are there with sea taxis everywhere and some great walking tracks.
 But this comes at the price that it feels much more touristy than the other options with boats and tourists everywhere.
 There’s also far more non-Asian tourists and it’s more built up.

 Redang is more set up for package tourists, but it’s fine to visit without a package.
 Plus, I’m not sure why this is looked down on by some travel segments really as it doesn’t mean more people or that you have to do the same as everyone else.